 Toggle: English / Spanish

 is any disorder in which there are not enough .
 Platelets are cells in the blood that help the blood clot.
 A low platelet count makes bleeding more likely.

 When medicines or drugs are the causes of a low platelet count, it is called drug-induced thrombocytopenia.

 Drug-induced thrombocytopenia occurs when certain medicines destroy platelets or interfere with the body's ability to make enough of them.

 There are two types of drug-induced thrombocytopenia: immune and nonimmune.

 If a medicine causes your body to produce antibodies, which seek and destroy your platelets, the condition is called drug-induced immune thrombocytopenia.
 Heparin, a blood thinner, is the most common cause of drug-induced immune thrombocytopenia.

 If a medicine prevents your bone marrow from making enough platelets, the condition is called drug-induced nonimmune thrombocytopenia.
-Chemotherapy drugs and a seizure medication called valproic acid may lead to this problem.
+Chemotherapy drugs and a seizure medicine called valproic acid may lead to this problem.

 Other medicines that cause drug-induced thrombocytopenia include: